Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

-- Give an overview of anatomical structures of the musculoskeletal system.
+- Give an overview of the anatomical structures of the musculoskeletal system.

-- Give details regarding the underlying kinesiological and principles of musculoskeletal movement.
+- Give details regarding the underlying kinesiological principles of musculoskeletal movement.

-- Find the key terms that are used for describing position of the body and movements.
+- Find the key terms used for describing the body’s position and movements.

-- Talk about specific structures, movement patterns, range of motion, muscles, and common injuries for all of the major joints of the body.
+- Talk about specific structures, movement patterns, range of motion, muscles, and common injuries for all of the body’s major joints.

 Describing Body Position and Joint movement

-This is the universally accepted reference position that all professionals will use when describing regions and the spatial relationships of the body, as well as body positions.
+All professionals will use this universally accepted reference position when describing regions, the spatial relationships of the body, and body positions.

 Planes of Motion and Axes of Rotation

-The transverse plane – this divides the body, or structure being talked about, into the superior and inferior sections.
-We also call this plane the horizontal, axial, and the cross sectional plane.
+The transverse plane – divides the body, or structure being talked about, into the superior and inferior sections.
+We also call this plane the horizontal, axial and cross sectional plane.